 Sea of Thieves is going to need an update from time to time, especially after major patch releases and server downtime.
-Updating Sea of Thieves on PC isn’t as straightforward as on console, as it seems to be random as to whether the game automatically updates or whether you need to manually remind it to download the latest version.
-Either way, updating Sea of Thieves on PC is a simply process.
+Learning how to update Sea of Thieves on PC isn't as straightforward as on console, as it seems to be random as to whether the game automatically updates or whether you need to manually remind it to download the latest version.
+Either way, updating Sea of Thieves on PC is a simple process.

 How to Update Sea of Thieves on PC

 If you find that you’re receiving BeigeBeard errors or “game mismatch” messages, you will need to ensure that Sea of Thieves is up-to-date.
 The first thing that must be done is to quit out of Sea of Thieves and ensure it is no longer running in the background.
 Sometimes, this is enough to have the game trigger a patch download.

 As for forcing Sea of Thieves to update, proceed with the following steps:

 - Open the Microsoft Store app via the Start menu or search bar